AstroCorporation/AstroCorporation/README.md

 - **Backend Development**: Building robust and scalable server-side logic for web applications.
 - **Mobile App Development**: Extending our expertise to mobile platforms for a seamless user experience.
 - **E-commerce Solutions**: Developing secure and efficient online shopping platforms.
+- **Long-term Collabration**: We provide your social platforms and start making content in it.

 ## Projects